task4233/note/src/README-en.md

 [Japanese version](https://task4233.dev)

 # Abstract
-**Takashi MIMA** is an enthusiatic graduate student at Shibaura Institute of Technology, researching malware detection.
+**Takashi MIMA** is an enthusiastic graduate student at Shibaura Institute of Technology, researching malware detection.
 My major is Computer Science and I have a Bachelor of Computer Science.
 In addition, I obtained teaching license in mathematics, information technology, and industry.

 # Interests
  - Computer Science
    I have been studying the computer science at the university.
 Especially, **a cyber security topic** is the most interesting to me.
 Specifically, I have been really into malware detection since security camp.
 My thought about weakness of its recent research is a packing.
 Then, I believe that solving this problem is important in this research area.

  - Teachering Course
-   I have been taking the teaching cource(math, informatics, industrial chemistry) at the university.
+   I have been taking the teaching course(math, informatics, industrial chemistry) at the university.

 # Links
  - [GitHub](https://github.com/task4233)